dryad-naiad-software/sethlans/README.md

 #### Installing ImageMagick dependencies
 ##### MacOS
-For macOS I recommend using [Homebrew](https://brew.sh/) to install ImageMagick.
+For macOS we recommend using [Homebrew](https://brew.sh/) to install ImageMagick.

     $ brew install imagemagick